lakkatv/lakka-website/content/articles/2014/10/16/why-the-release-is-taking-so-long.md

 ![XMB File browser](media/xmb.png)

 Here is how this new implementation looks like for now, the horizontal icons and horizontal animations are not yet implemented, and the top level menu is still displayed in place of settings, But don't be scared, in the end this menu will look exactly like lakka-menu.
-It will be undistinguishable.
+It will be indistinguishable.

 ## Cubox-i/Hummingboard port

 ![Hummingboard](media/hummingboard.jpg)

 The [SolidRun](http://www.solid-run.com) port is coming nicely.
-We ported RetroArch to these devices, which required the developement of a [Vivante fbdev context driver](https://github.com/libretro/RetroArch/blob/master/gfx/context/vivante_fbdev_ctx.c).
+We ported RetroArch to these devices, which required the development of a [Vivante fbdev context driver](https://github.com/libretro/RetroArch/blob/master/gfx/context/vivante_fbdev_ctx.c).
 In fact, it was pretty easy, since maister already did a mali context driver, I just had to adapt his code and everything is working like a charm, good performances, no glitches, etc.

 The pcsx_rearmed core can run at full speed on my hummingboard-i2ex, with threaded video enabled.
 The snes9x-next core is also running at full speed.
 That's a good thing, because it has a lot more features than the pocketsnes core that we package in the Raspberry Pi version.
 However, the mupen64plus core is still slow and we have cross compiling issues with the latest versions.